ed-ij/rc_boat/README.md

 The code needed in the final controller are in the folder <code>main<code>

-All other codes provided in this repository are for testing parts, devellopment and debugging purposes only and can be found in <code>dbug-test<code>.
+All other codes provided in this repository are for testing parts, devellopment and debugging purposes only and can be found in <code>dbug-test</code>.